Course Outline

 c) Updating the accessibility statement

-11. Technical requirements for websites in accordance with the annex to the Act on digital accessibility of websites and guidelines issued by the competent minister for informatization
+11. Technical requirements for websites in accordance with the annex to the act on digital accessibility of websites and guidelines issued by the competent minister for informatization

 a) Alternative text